vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 it is because you are using API keys that are not valid for the specified MSN.

 This can happen when:

 - A partner tries to use partner keys for a sale unit that is not registered with them as partner.
-- API keys for the test environment is used in the production ewnvironment, or opposite.
+- API keys for the test environment is used in the production environment, or opposite.

 ## Other questions

 ### Can you send us logs so we can look for errors?

-No. Vipps can not extract logging info for one merchant or one MSN.
+No. Vipps cannot extract logging info for one merchant or one MSN.
 There are terabytes of data, and it's not trivial to provide data for just one merchant or MSN.